smetj/smetj.net/content/working-with-moncli-part2-creating-a-simple-request.rst

 ####################################################
 :date: 2012-03-11 22:12
 :author: smetj
-:category: Engineering
+:category: technology
-:tags: moncli, monitoringlove
 :slug: working-with-moncli-part2-creating-a-simple-request
+:tags:

 In our `previous post`_ we have covered how to create an example plugin which allows you to generate the size of directories as a metric.
 A plugin on itself doesn't do that much at all.
 When a plugin is executed it returns the values of that very moment.
 Executing a plugin is done by Moncli itself and we want to have control over that as much as possible.